Frank C. Cook IV: Personal life

 Cook considered himself a citizen of the world.
 He touched a large number of people and instilled in them a deep love of the natural world as well as an empowered sense of self.

 Cook's life and passion for living consciously and simply led him to become a repository for plant knowledge.
 He studied internationally with herbalists, shamans, vaidyas, green witches, doctors, professors, and medicine men and women around the world who initiated him into many ways of understanding plants as medicine.
 During that time, Cook led hundreds of workshops on re-skilling, specifically through plant identification and botanical family relations.
 He facilitated mead circles; taught at schools and in homes, gardens and the woods; spoke at conferences; and played a prominent role at educational gatherings around the world.

 He was a phenomenal teacher.
 After hearing Frank share his way of seeing the world, many were inspired to connect with nature in some way – to eat something wild every day, let their food be their medicine, practice simple living, show up on plant walks, make mead and wild ferments, or create their own herbal remedies for the family.

+In one documented plant walk that Cook led, he was described as walking "the trail as if greeting a succession of old friends.
+Touching and talking, he pointed out a showy orchid here, a strong ginseng relative there.
+Then, speaking of the forest’s abundance, he queried: What do you really need, when you think about it, when it’s all out here for free and in abundance?"

 Cook taught about the edible plants in yards and woods.
 He showed people what plants were medicine and gave medicines he had made from them.
 He awakened a vibrant herbal movement and graced communities with old knowledge of traditional healers, reminding people to appreciate the whole plant and see plants as allies.
 He encouraged the pursuit of locally abundant analogue plants to replace the endangered, over-harvested species of the world and to walk the green path.

 However, Cook did more than just enlighten people about plants.
 He expanded minds and aroused higher consciousness through his travel journals, his botany talks, and his way of living by donation and by taking people to their edges and asking questions such as, "What plants will be with us in this planetary culture rising?", "How will people show up to help their community transition into these changing times?", and "How can we best move forward?"